-From the Re-platform tab on the Migrations page:
+From the Migration tab:

-- 1. Click on the scan from which you want to generate an image. - 2.
-Select the import button (downward arrow) at the top right to create an appliance template from the scan.
+- 1. Go to My Scans. - 2.
+Select the import button (downward arrow) to create an appliance template from the scan.
 The following example is for Linux, but you can also import a Windows scan.

 Note: If you have administrator rights, for a Windows scan you can choose to import as appliance or import scan as a golden image.
 For more information, refer to the Admin guide.